Your browser is out-of-date!

 What you need to know

-Road users help pay for New Zealand’s land transport system through petrol excise duty (PED) or road user charges (RUC).
+Road users help pay for New Zealand’s land transport system through fuel excise duty (FED) or road user charges (RUC).

-RUC is a distance charging system that applies to all vehicles using a motive power other than petrol.
-Owners of vehicles that don’t use petrol as their primary fuel, such as diesel cars, and heavy vehicles weighing over 3.5 tonnes, such as trucks, buses and some trailers, must pay RUC.
+RUC is a distance-based charging system that applies to all vehicles not powered wholly by petrol, and all vehicles weighing more than 3.5 tonnes.
+Owners of vehicles that don’t use petrol as their primary fuel, such as diesel cars, electric vehicles and heavy vehicles weighing over 3.5 tonnes must pay RUC unless they are exempt.

-Who pays RUC is set out in the Road User Charges Act.
-We consulted on potential changes to the RUC legislation in 2022.
-Read more about the road user charges consultation.
+Who pays RUC is set out in the Road User Charges Act 2012.

-Our work at the Ministry covers policy, legislation and regulation, reviewing and setting RUC levels, and the system performance.
-We work closely with New Zealand Transport Agency Waka Kotahi to ensure that the RUC system is responsive to changes in the sector and Government priorities.
+Our work at the Ministry covers policy, legislation and regulation, and includes reviewing and setting RUC levels, and advising on system performance.
+We work closely with New Zealand Transport Agency to ensure that the RUC system is responsive to changes in the sector and Government priorities.

 The work to date